 A self-compassionate way to do what nobody likes to do

 “It really pains me to say this, but…” That’s how most challenging conversations start at work.
+Especially those that deliver bad news.
 Whether it’s a bad performance review, an inevitable layoff, or an immediate change, communicating bad news makes HR professionals and managers feel worried, stressed, and anxious.
-Like they were causing major harm to someone.
-What can you do about it if this is a natural part of your job?
+How can you use compassion and empathy to reduce the burden of a natural part of your job?

 Let’s start by understanding what happens to you first.